aradhya-gupta/aradhya0308.github.io/README.md

-Hey this is DrogonSlayer of the shaolin clan.
-I have killed 100 dragons till date.
-I am the master of the most ferocious dragon "Vitruvius" the son of "Megathorin" and "Megathaine".
+Hey this is Aradhya Gupta.
+I'm an undergraduate student of Electrical and Electronics Engineering at IIT Patna.
+I am an open-source web dev enthusiast.